gflohr/qgoda-site/en/docs/installation.md

 Check your vendor's documentation for that!

 3. In a [shell](http://www.guido-flohr.net/en/command-line/), run
-the command `$ docker run --rm -it -v $(pwd):/data gflohr/qgoda`.
+the command `$ docker run --name qgoda -p 3000:3000 --rm -it -v $(pwd):/data gflohr/qgoda watch`.
 You may have to add the user that runs the command to the group "docker" if you get an error like "permission denied".

 4. You can create an alias, so that you do not have to type in